 The simple answer is yes.

 While you might be able to find space on an overnight train, the chances of it being a sleeper carriage are pretty low.
-What I recommend doing is heading to the train station as soon as you arrive in a city and buying your onward train ticket then -- that way you know you'll be guaranteed a bed on your overnight train when it comes time to leave.
+It's best to head to the train station as soon as you arrive in a city and buy your onward train ticket then -- that way you know you'll be guaranteed a bed on your overnight train when it comes time to leave.

 This article has been edited and updated by Lauren Juliff.